-SLOW FLOWERS SUMMIT 2020 in Santa Cruz, California
+SLOW FLOWERS SUMMIT 2020 in San Francisco, California

-Our fourth annual SLOW FLOWERS SUMMIT returns to the West and you’re invited to join us in Santa Cruz!
+The SLOW FLOWERS SUMMIT returns to the West and you’re invited to join us in San Francisco!

 The Summit is the live, in-person, interactive component at the heart of American Flowers Week (June 28-July 4) — our annual domestic floral promotion campaign.